-Well, I should say that I won second place.
-However, it feels like I won the entire contest, because you see, the competition was within myself.
-I have been intermittently dabbling in writing for the last two years, unsure and uncertain, basically fearful to immerge myself completely.
+Well, I won second place.
+However, it feels like I won it all, because, the true competition was within myself.
+See, I’ve been dabbling in writing for the last year and half, or so, unsure and uncertain—basically fearful of immerging myself completely.
 What if I wasn’t good enough?
-What if I was wasting time that could be more productive elsewhere?
-Thankfully, the biggest “what if” held steadfast: what if I don’t try?
+What if I was wasting time that could be more productively spent elsewhere?
+Thankfully, the biggest “what if” unwavered: What if I don’t try?

-Anyway, it was also around this time that I was Googling “writing contest” and happened to stumble upon Women On Writing’s website and their quarterly contest.
 My inspiration: “The fair nymphs of this isle are in wonderful tribulation…” ~Francis, Lord Rawdon.
-I had recently heard/read of that famous British Army quote from the Revolutionary War.
-It bothered me, or more precisely the story behind the quote’s meaning…it angered me.
-Not because atrocities of that nature didn’t happen, or don’t still happen, but because it had occurred so freely on American soil.
-I envisioned being a mother with a young daughter to protect, and from that place of desperation, Revolution was born.
-And, may in fact become a full novel someday.
+I had recently heard/read of that famous British Army quote, from the Revolutionary War.
+It bothered me, or more precisely the story behind the quote’s meaning did.
+It angered me.
+Not because atrocities of that nature didn’t happen, or still don’t, but because it had occurred so freely on American soil.
+So, I envisioned being a mother with a young daughter to protect, and from that place of desperation, “Revolution” was born.
+And, in fact, it may become a full novel someday. 😉 Revolution